TeamAOF/Craftoria/kubejs/assets/pneumaticcraft/guides/pneumaticcraft/book/base_concepts/building_materials.md

 # Building Materials

-<Color hex="#228">PneumaticCraft: Repressurized</Color> adds a collection of *Reinforced Stone* block types, which are made with some *Stone* and a little *Compressed Iron*.
+<Color id="dark_green">PneumaticCraft: Repressurized</Color> adds a collection of _Reinforced Stone_ block types, which are made with some _Stone_ and a little _Compressed Iron_.
 Many crafting recipes require some form of Reinforced Stone.

 Reinforced Stone blocks are also very suitable for building with, and all types have a high blast resistance.

 <ItemImage id="pneumaticcraft:compressed_stone" />

-In addition, *Compressed Stone*, and its various products, may be useful for aesthetic purposes.
-Like *Reinforced Stone*, it has excellent blast resistance.
+In addition, _Compressed Stone_, and its various products, may be useful for aesthetic purposes.
+Like _Reinforced Stone_, it has excellent blast resistance.

 <Recipe id="pneumaticcraft:reinforced_stone" />

 <Recipe id="pneumaticcraft:reinforced_stone_slab" />

 <Recipe id="pneumaticcraft:reinforced_bricks" />

 <Recipe id="pneumaticcraft:reinforced_bricks_from_tile" />

 <Recipe id="pneumaticcraft:reinforced_brick_tile" />

 <Recipe id="pneumaticcraft:reinforced_brick_stairs" />

 <Recipe id="pneumaticcraft:reinforced_brick_slab" />

 <Recipe id="pneumaticcraft:reinforced_brick_wall" />

 <Recipe id="pneumaticcraft:reinforced_brick_pillar" />